Square-1 (puzzle)

 The Square-1 puzzle was sold in this shape with instructions for turning it back to a cube.
 This is halfway through a vertical turn.

 The Square-1 is a variant of the Rubik's Cube.
 Its distinguishing feature among the numerous Rubik's Cube variants is that it can change shape as it is twisted, due to the way it is cut, thus adding an extra level of challenge and difficulty.
-The Super Square One and Square Two puzzles have also been introduced.
-The Super Square One has two additional layers that can be scrambled and solved independently of the rest of the puzzle, and the Square Two has extra cuts made to the top and bottom layer, making the edge and corner wedges the same size.
+The Super Square One, Square Zero, and Square Two puzzles have also been introduced.
+The Super Square One has two additional layers that can be scrambled and solved independently of the rest of the puzzle, the Square Zero merged each of the corners with one edge each, making it simpler, and the Square Two has extra cuts made to the top and bottom layer, making the edge and corner wedges the same size.